Qilakitsoq: I/2 A four-year-old boy

 This boy, probably the son of I/3, was likely also abandoned during his short life, especially because he presumably displayed signs of Down syndrome and the abandonment of disabled children was widely practiced at the time.
 There is, however, no sign of strangulation, which is commonly noted as the cause of death in these cases.
 The boy could have died from the immediate consequences of his illness.
 There is evidence to suggest that, at any rate, this mummy was rebedded posthumously.

 I/3 A 20- to 30-year-old woman

-This mummy is most likely the daughter of II/6 or II/8 and not, as originally assumed, the sister of I/4.
-This woman is also exhibited in the museum in Nuuk.
-Possible causes of death may be a kidney stone or an intestinal obstruction.
+This mummy is most likely the daughter of II/6 or II/8 and not, as initially assumed, the sister of I/4.
+This woman is also exhibited in the Nuuk museum.
+Possible causes of death may be a kidney stone or bowel obstruction.

 I/4 A woman over 30 years

 This mummy is also well-preserved and can be viewed in Nuuk.
 She might be the sister of II/7.